ManticoreGamesInc/platform-documentation/CONTRIBUTING.md

 ## Staying up to Date

-Always make sure your `development` branch is up to date before creating a new feature branch!
+Always make sure your `development` branch is up to date before creating a new feature branch.
 To update your local version to the latest version:

 ```console
 git checkout development